gomorpheus/morpheus-apidoc/source/includes/_deployments.md

 --------- | -----------
-deploymentId | The ID of the deployment id | The ID of the deployment version filePath | The name of the file being uploaded
+deploymentId | The ID of the deployment id | The ID of the deployment version filepath | The name of the file or directory being deleted

 ### Query Parameters